-There are three methods of two-factor authentication.
+There are several methods of two-factor authentication.
 Via https://mysolisid.uu.nl you can choose your prefered method and set it up.
 We recommend using the NetIQ app for your phone.
 You can only use one method at a time.

 Do you have a visual or physical disability and would you like some advice on which method to use?
 If so, please contact the ICT Service Desk.

 Method 1: your mobile phone using the NetIQ app (recommended)

 This method is most convenient if you always have a mobile phone with you and you’d rather not have to enter a code.
 If an application asks you for two-factor authentication, you need only click on the ‘Accept’ button on your mobile phone.
 This method requires an internet connection on your mobile phone.